 Since couscous is made from durum and wheat flour, it doesn't have much of a taste, similar to pasta.
 There is a slight nuttiness to it, but basically it is mild.

 Take a basic couscous recipe and toss in some fruit and/or vegetables, herb or seasonings, and perhaps a protein to make a complete meal.
 In Morocco and the Middle East, it is customary to mold the couscous into a shape using a bowl before serving.

 Where to Buy Couscous

 Even though it is considered an international food, couscous is widely available and shouldn't be difficult to find.
 Look for boxes, bags, or canisters either in the pasta section, the rice section, or the international foods aisle.
-Moroccan or smaller couscous will be the most common, but depending on how well-stocked the supermarket is, Israeli couscous may be available as well.
+Moroccan or smaller couscous will be the most common, but depending on how well stocked the supermarket is, Israeli couscous may be available too.

 Uncooked couscous should be stored in the pantry in a well-sealed container (the unopened box, bag, or canister it came in).
 It can last up to two years, but if you've had the couscous for a while, smell it to make sure it hasn't gone rancid.

 Cooked couscous will last about three days in the refrigerator, but it could lose its freshness sooner if it is combined with other ingredients that spoil faster.